 Over the course of its history, IBC has played an important role in the life science community of Taiwan, especially with regard to the structure and function of post-translationally modified proteins.
 This area will form the basis of future growth of the Institute with further enhancement of existing strengths through targeted recruitment of new Principal Investigators.
 Further increasing the international impact and visibility of IBC is a major focus.#organization

-Currently the Institute has around 330 staff members, including 30 full-time faculty members and specialists.
-Many of our faculty members hold a joint appointment in the Institute of Biochemical Sciences in National Taiwan University and about 164 graduate students are under their supervision.
-In addition, we also have students who are from the Taiwan International Graduate Program – Chemical Biology and Molecular Biophysics jointly with National Taiwan University and National Tsing-Hua University; Structural Biology Program with Yang-Ming University and Life Science Program with National Defense University.#directors
+Currently, the Institute has approximately 330 staff members, including 24 Principal Investigators and seven Research Specialists.
+All IBC Principal Investigators hold a joint appointment in the Institute of Biochemical Sciences at National Taiwan University and over 150 graduate students are under their supervision.
+In addition, IBC Principal Investigators also supervise students in the Taiwan International Graduate Program (TIGP).
+The Institute is home to the Chemical Biology and Molecular Biophysics Program (CBMB), the first program established within TIGP, which is run in conjunction with National Taiwan University and National Tsing-Hua University.
+IBC Principal Investigators also participate in the Life Science Program of the National Defense University.#directors

 |Director||Todd L. Lowary||July 01, 2019- Present|